If you are a new business owner and are looking for some marketing tips, you can be forgiven for thinking that your best options are online.

 The longevity of printed materials

 The average person keeps direct mail in their homes for up to 45 days.
-Every one of those days offers an opportunity to make a sale – just from single look.
+Every one of those days offers an opportunity to make a sale – just from a single look.

 SEO, PPC ads, content creation – and you still might only get a single visit for your troubles.
 There are opportunities with printed marketing materials that you don’t get with online marketing.